jamesmunns/jamesmunns.com/_posts/2016-07-31-thirty-days.markdown

     * Goal Oriented, i.e. Achieve X by Y date
 * Measuring and reflection on what was achieved, for better or for worse

 A few days ago, I decided to commit to picking a few bite sized 30 day goals, and sticking with them for 30 days.
-Conveniently, tomorrow is the first of August, so heres the plan:
+Conveniently, tomorrow is the first of August, so here we go.

-* Last day of the month is sprint planning.
-I pick 1-N goals that I think that I can commit to for a whole month.
-I will:
-    * Publicly announce what the goals are, and what my success criteria are
-* Throughout the month, write and reflect on how things are going, or what I have learned on a bite-sized level.
-This could be here, or on twitter (see @bitshiftmask)
-* Once a week (probably Sundays) reflect on how the week went for my goals.
-Provide introspective feedback on how well it is going, or what needs to change to meet my goals
-* At the end of the month, honestly review how I did on my goals, and a summary of what I learned through the experience

 Expect the first goal announcement later today.

-Lets see how this goes.
-Let me know on twitter if you decide to join in!